matthewturner/alexa-salus-it500/README.md

 * You will need to prevent Salus from overriding this by setting the off times to a late time (eg 10pm)
 * It is optional and requires a hosted lambda, step function and dynamodb table
-* Cancellation of the hold-time is not yet supported; the boiler will switch off

 ## Setting Up